Garry Bushell: Politics

 Bushell started his political activism as a socialist and was a member of the Trotskyist International Socialists (which became the Socialist Workers Party).
-In 1986, in his '"On the Soap Box" column, Bushell raged against the middle classes, who he claimed had ruined the Labour Party.
+In 1986, in his '"On the Soap Box" column, Bushell raged against the middle classes, who he said had ruined the Labour Party.
 He has opposed the European Union and unfettered immigration, because he said it undercut working class wages.
-He has written articles supporting the Smithfield meat porters who were fighting to preserve their market, and in favour of the UDR Four, working class comedians and Page 3 girls.
-In the 2000s, his focus has been on patriotism and individual liberty.
+He has written articles supporting the Smithfield meat porters who were fighting to preserve their market, and in favour of working class comedians and Page 3 girls.
 He has campaigned to have St George's Day recognised as a public holiday in England, in the same way St Patrick's Day is a holiday in Ireland.

 In the 2005 General Election, he stood as a candidate for the English Democrats Party, who promote the establishment of an English Parliament, and who wanted England to leave the European Union.
 Bushell got 1,216 votes (3.4% share) in the Greenwich and Woolwich constituency, finishing fifth out of seven in a race won by Nick Raynsford of the Labour Party.
 The result represented the high point for the English Democrats in the election, and Bushell finished ahead of the UK Independence Party candidate in that constituency.
 Bushell also represented the party in South Staffordshire, in the delayed vote (due to the death of a candidate) on 23 June; winning 643 votes (2.51%).
 His campaign was supported by the Campaign for an English Parliament and Veritas.
 He considered running for Mayor of London against Ken Livingstone in 2008, but he pulled out of the race in January 2008 and stood aside for Matt O'Connor.
 Bushell announced on 7 December 2011 that he would join and support UKIP.
-He is not now a member of any political party.